JacekWozniak12/painting-tanks/Manual/Weapons.md

 ## Ammunition
 ### Base
-It explodes and paints
+It explodes and paints hit position
 ### Cluster
-It explodes after impact into parts
+It explodes after impact into multiple parts
 ### Liquid
 It paint, don't need to be reloaded
 ### Grenade